 - Grow a nest egg large enough to support retirement.

 - Grow your financial intelligence to make smarter, more profitable, financial decisions

 Your twenties were about getting started building assets.
 Your mid-career years are about turning up the volume on asset growth and your financial skills.
 It is the beginning point of real retirement planning but is still too far away from your actual retirement date to benefit from formality and over-planning.

 “Our life is frittered away by detail.
 Simplify, simplify.” –Henry David Thoreau

 The reason you don’t want to get into formal retirement planning yet is because too many factors will change between now and when you actually retire.
 Much of the planning you would do now would just be invalidated by the time you reach actual retirement.

 Instead, focus the available resources you do have where they can make a difference.
 Emphasize your investment skills to grow your assets by developing your financial intelligence.
 It is a skill that will pay you for a lifetime, and by now your assets should be large enough to justify the time and effort required.

 Below are the mid-career action steps that you can add to the savings process you already put in place during your 20s:

 - Keep Accurate Records: Another habit to develop in mid-career is good record keeping.
-You want to run your finances like a business – because that’s exactly what it is – a financial management business.
+You want to run your finances like a business.
+That’s exactly what it is: a financial management business.
 Maintain expense records showing how much you spend and where it all goes so that you know how much income you need to retire securely.
 Keep your investment records efficiently organized and monitor the progress of your assets.
 Treat your money with the respect it deserves and it will respect you back by sticking around and growing in your accounts.

 Checklist For 5 To 10 Years Before Retirement